 We will first start with brand fanboys, then move on to the more specific types.

 - The Nikon Fanboy – a Nikon fanboy shoots only with Nikon-branded gear.
 Over many years of owning and shooting with Nikon cameras and Nikkor glass, they have developed a severe allergic reaction to any other camera brand.
 A diehard Nikon fan will be wearing Nikon tattoos and only drinking from a Nikkor lens mug.
 Each year when celebrating their birthday, they will be eating a chocolate-covered cake, shaped in the form of a Nikon DSLR.
 Nikon fanboys are always in line for the latest and greatest Nikon has to offer.
-Who said that Nikon’s 100th Anniversary limited edition cameras and lenses were overpriced?
-Definitely not for Nikon fanboys!
-In fact, aside from the real camera gear, they are actually proud to own a limited edition crystal mock-up version of a Nikon Model 1 (pictured above).
+In fact, aside from the real camera gear, they are actually proud to own a limited edition crystal mock-up version of a Nikon Model 1, pictured above.
 In the modern age of mirrorless cameras, one might think that Nikon fanboys are a dying breed, but that’s so far from the truth.
-Considering that Nikon has already sold over 100 million lenses, there are quite a few of them out there.
+In fact, mirrorless has made them even more visible than ever (a surprise given their small market share of it).

 - The Canon Fanboy – a true Canon fanboy doesn’t listen to Nikon fanboys and their dynamic range and base ISO performance claims.
-Who cares if the Canon 6D Mark II has worse dynamic range than an APS-C camera?
+Dynamic range hasn’t mattered for years, they say, and even if it did, the newest Canon cameras have gotten better this time around!
+The EOS R5 scored a 95 on DxO!
+Canon fanboys really aren’t bothered that Nikon, Sony, Pentax, and Panasonic have all crossed the 100 mark for years.
 As long as the camera performs miracles at high ISOs and provides beautiful Canon color with natural-looking skin tones, that’s all that matters.
 Real Canon fanboys know that glass > camera, always.
 And come on, who in the world shoots with black lenses?
-They heat up like Chernobyl in summer.
-Pro-grade white glass is immune from this, which is why more pros shoot with Canon at Olympics.
+They heat up like Death Valley in summer.
+Pro-grade white glass is immune from this, which is why all the pros shoot with Canon at Olympics.
 Lastly, let’s not forget who owns the camera market!

 - The Pentax Fanboy – want to escalate a perfectly friendly camera discussion to a fist fight?
 Invite a Pentaxian and say something bad about a Pentax product.
 Without a doubt, no other brand in the world has a community with that kind of dedication and commitment.
-If you ever get a chance to meet a Pentaxian, your only way out is to ask for guidance on switching from your crap brand camera to Pentax and let them do the talking.
+On the extreme off-chance that you ever see a Pentaxian in person, your only way out is to ask for guidance on switching from your crap brand camera to Pentax and let them do the talking.
 Who said Pentax Q failed?
-It was a mere diversion strategy to bring out the K1, the greatest camera the world will ever see.
+It was a mere diversion strategy to bring out the K1 series, the greatest cameras the world will ever see.
+DSLR is alive.

 Heck yes to Acros and Astia – a Fuji shooter only resorts to RAW as a backup.
 As a Fuji fanboy, you either stick to the X, or go big with the GF.
 Everything else is a compromise.
 A Fuji fanboy doesn’t waste his time analyzing MTF charts or pixel-peeping his images – he heads out with a Fuji camera and dives into the only thing that matters: photography.
 And what in the world is a PASM dial again?

 - The Micro Four Thirds Fanboy – every Micro Four Thirds (MFT) fanboy knows who brought the 4:3 aspect ratio to digital photography.
 Heck, even the iPhone uses 4:3 aspect ratio when taking pictures and it is the most popular phone on the market today!
 MFT fanboys stay clear from all the big, bulky and heavy camera gear.
 Why even bother with those when an MFT system is practically pocketable?
-Every mirrorless manufacturer owes it to MFT alliance.
-If it wasn’t for Olympus and Panasonic, people would still be clicking with their prehistoric DSLR cameras.
+Not to mention that every mirrorless manufacturer owes it to MFT alliance.
+Olympus and Panasonic are always a decade ahead of everyone else, and if it wasn’t for them, people would still be clicking with their prehistoric DSLR cameras.

 - The Leica Fanboy – made in Germany?
 Check.
 Henri Cartier Bresson?
 Check.
 Silent, discreet Shooting?
 Check.
 Collectability?
 Check.
 Top-of-the-line glass.
 Hell Yeah!
 Form follows function?
 Leica invented that phrase!
 Leica fanboys are in for the exclusivity and it is worth every dollar to be a part of it.
 Remember, with Leica, you don’t buy into a system, you buy into a lifestyle!
 Leica haters will always hate because they can’t afford it.
 Fuji is the China of Leica.
 Don’t ever dare to challenge a Leica fanboy, or they will be ramming your house with their limited edition Porsche Carrera GTs!

 - The Mirrorless Guru – size and weight matter and EVF is the best thing since sliced bread, says a mirrorless guru.
 Don’t you dare mention a DSLR to a mirrorless guru, or you will have to endure an hour-long lecture on why DSLRs are a dying breed, with plenty of analogies to back up the claims, such as “carriage vs car”, “VHS vs Blu-Ray”,etc. You will surely enrich your photography jargon with such terms as: Live histograms, focus peaking, fast on-sensor phase detection AF, so on and so forth.
-Oh, and with the upcoming solar eclipse, you definitely do not want to bring up OVF into the discussion, as it will surely burn a hole through your head.
 A true mirrorless guru never rests.
 They spend the bulk of their time browsing the Internet and looking for any mirrorless vs DSLR discussions they can find.
 They know that it is their sacred duty to spread awareness of the amazing mirrorless technology – the more DSLR shooters they convert, the more safer they feel about their new investment.

-- The DSLR Diehard – “you will only be able to pry my DSLR out of my cold, dead hands”, says a DSLR diehard to a mirrorless guru.
-A DSLR diehard doesn’t care about EVFs, since OVFs give him the real representation of what his eyes see, not some display with a bunch of fancy OLED pixels.
-He has tried an EVF before and it gave him a headache.
+- The DSLR Diehard – “you will only be able to pry my DSLR out of my cold, dead hands”, says a DSLR user (whose hands are admittedly looking a bit frosty).
+A DSLR diehard doesn’t care about EVFs, since OVFs give him the real representation of what his eyes see, not some display with a bunch of fancy pixels.
+He has tried an EVF before and it gave him a headache, and/or made him seasick.
 He hates the handling of mirrorless cameras, their terrible balance with long glass and his big fingers don’t fit flimsy grips.
 He appreciates the solid feel of a DSLR in his hands and feels comfortable with the menu system that doesn’t have a million of different options he could care less about.

 - The Pixel Peeper – is one who cannot appreciate an image without looking at it at 100% or higher zoom levels.
 Pixel peepers can only appreciate digital photography, since film does not have enough resolving power to create pixel-level data.
 They only work on a dual monitor setup, because it is the ultimate way to pixel peep.
 By default, their Lightroom opens with 200% zoom on the second monitor, because that’s how they can easily tell if a photo is worth even looking at.
 They scout the web for high-resolution images of any new camera and import them into Lightroom for slicing and dicing every part of the image.
 Just by looking at a 100% view of any photo, they can instantly recognize the camera make and model, determine its dynamic range capabilities and whether the camera has a damaging low-pass filter.
 Pixel peepers spend weeks calibrating every single lens they have at various distances, because they do not want a single out of focus image in their Lightroom catalog.